base10/pomodori/doc/notes.md

 ## 2013-08-21

 Finally got object validation working with a created_at date.
-Had to learn a bit about how Sequel::Model instance values are represented
+Had to learn a bit about how Sequel::Model instance values are represented.

+## 2013-08-22

+- Durations should be set at initialization from the available config.
+Later on, I may want to allow a CLI-defined duration
+- I need to think through how states advance and arrive at completion / incompletion.
+Flow diagram likely to be helpful.
+- In code, state might be represented with a constant hash and a method like "next_action" that acts on begin, mark_complete and so on.
+Or, might be flipped so that the action methods act on state (more likely).
+Key will be making sure methods only act if they *can* act.